Costs Of Owning A Home: A Complete Guide

 This is another cost that will be included in your monthly mortgage payment, and how much you’ll spend will depend on your insurance needs.

 If you’re getting a mortgage to purchase your home, you’ll be required to purchase homeowners insurance.
 Cost varies quite a bit depending on what state you live in, so homeowners can end up spending anywhere from less than $1,000 to close to $2,000 each year.
-Your lender will divide up your annual insurance premium cost and spread it out over each of your monthly mortgage payments for the year.
+Your servicer will divide up your annual insurance premium cost and spread it out over each of your monthly mortgage payments for the year if you have an escrow account.

-If you get a conventional loan and put down less than 20%, you’ll also be required to pay for mortgage insurance.
-Private mortgage insurance (PMI) on conventional loans typically costs between 0.5% – 1% of the loan amount each year.
+If you get a conventional loan and put down less than 20%, you’ll also be required to pay for a mortgage insurance policy.
+Private mortgage insurance (PMI) on conventional loans typically costs between 0.1% – 2% of the loan amount each year.
 Once you reach 20% equity in your home, you’ll be able to cancel PMI.

 FHA loans also come with their own type of mortgage insurance, which has similar annual costs to PMI.
 However, FHA mortgage insurance can’t be avoided, no matter how much you put down.
 Borrowers who put down less than 10% will be required to keep mortgage insurance for the life of the loan.